 Vinh Trang Pagoda

-Particularly in the front part outside the main hall, visitors will see Renaissance-style patterns or Roman-style arches.
+Particularly at the front, outside the main hall, visitors will see Renaissance-style patterns or Roman-style arches.
 This is French iron wool, which is Japanese ceramic tiles.
-You will also see familiar features such as Chinese characters written in ancient seal script and national languages written in Gothic script.
+You will also see familiar features, such as Chinese characters in ancient seal script and national languages in Gothic script.

 Around the pagoda are ornamental gardens planted with a variety of fragrant flowers and unusual herbs, and ancient trees provide shade, creating a harmonious balance between the natural scenery and the architectural space, making the pagoda more ancient and profound.
-Prominent in the middle of the park is a Maitreya Buddha statue in a sitting position in the middle of the park, with a length of 27m, a width of 18m, a height of 20m.
+Prominent in the middle of the park is a Maitreya Buddha statue in a sitting position, measuring 27m in length, 18m in width, and 20m in height.
 This Buddha statue is considered the symbol of the pagoda.

 Vinh Trang Pagoda